nielssp/nielssp.dk/content/published/notes-on-raycasting.md

 }
 ```

-Then after all ray casting is done we'll iterate over all the sprites and update their position relative to the player as well as their distance to the player.
+Then after all ray casting is done we'll iterate over all the sprites and update their position relative to the player and their distance to the player.
 We'll then sort the sprite array by the `relDist` field in descending order such that sprites closest to the player are rendered last:

 ```typescript
 for (const sprite of sprites) {